Challenges in Deploying Machine Learning: a Survey of Case Studies: Cross-cutting aspects

 \subsection{Security}

-Machine Learning opens up new threat vectors across the whole ML deployment workflow as described by Kumar et al. \cite{kumar2019failure}.
-Specialised adversarial attacks for ML can occur on the model itself, the data used for training but also the resulting predictions.
+Machine Learning opens up opportunities for new types of security attacks across the whole ML deployment workflow \cite{kumar2019failure}.
+Specialised adversarial attacks for ML can occur on the model itself, the data used for training and also the resulting predictions.
 The field of adversarial machine learning studies the effect of such attacks against ML models and how to protect against them \cite{biggio2018wild, kurakin2016adversarial}.
-Recent work from Kumar et al. found that industry practitioners are not equipped to protect, detect and respond to attacks on their ML systems \cite{siva2020adversarial}.
-In this section, we describe the three most common attacks reported in practice which affects deployed ML models: data poisoning, model stealing and model inversion.
+Recent work from Siva et al. found that industry practitioners are not equipped to protect, detect and respond to attacks on their ML systems \cite{siva2020adversarial}.
+In this section, we describe the three most common attacks reported in practice which affect deployed ML models: data poisoning, model stealing and model inversion.
 We focus specifically on adversarial machine learning and consider other related general security concerns in deploying systems such as access control and code vulnerabilities beyond the scope of our work.

 In data poisoning, the goal of the adversarial attack is to deliberately corrupt the integrity of the model during the training phase in order to manipulate the produced results.
+In data poisoning scenarios an attacker is usually assumed to have access to the data that will ultimately be used for training, for example by sending emails to victims to subvert their spam filter \cite{nelson2008exploiting}.
 Poisoning attacks are particularly relevant in situations where the machine learning model is continuously updated with new incoming training data.
-Jagielski et al. reported that in a medical setting using a linear model, the introduction of specific malicious samples with a 8\% poisoning rate in the training set resulted in incorrect dosage for half of the patients~\cite{jagielski2018manipulating}.
+Jagielski et al. reported that in a medical setting using a linear model, the introduction of specific malicious samples with an 8\% poisoning rate in the training set resulted in incorrect dosage for half of the patients~\cite{jagielski2018manipulating}.

-Data poisoning can also occur as a result of a coordinated collective effort that exploits feedback loops we have discussed in Section~\ref{sec:monitoring}, as it happened with Microsoft's Twitter bot Tay \cite{schwartz20192016}.
-Tay was designed to improve its understanding of the language over time, but was quickly inundated with a large number of deliberately malevolent tweets.
+Data poisoning can also occur as a result of a coordinated collective effort that exploits feedback loops we have discussed in Section~\ref{sec:monitoring}, as happened with Microsoft's Twitter bot Tay \cite{schwartz20192016}.
+Tay was designed to improve its understanding of the language over time but was quickly inundated with a large number of deliberately malevolent tweets.
 Within 16 hours of its release a troubling percentage of Tay's messages were abusive or offensive, and the bot was taken down.